-- Admitted to California bar or become admitted within six months of starting the position.
+- Must sit for the California State Bar Exam prior to starting the position, and become admitted to the California State Bar within six months of starting the position.

 - Excellent legal research and writing skills; and the ability to conduct complex legal analysis.

-- Strong interpersonal skills and the ability to work with legal staff and people from a wide range of backgrounds.
+- Strong interpersonal skills and the ability to work with affiliate staff and people from a wide range of backgrounds.

 - Committed to advancing civil rights and civil liberties.